-Amy Lindholm is a Land and Water Conservation Fund (LWCF) Senior Specialist with the Washington, DC, Public Policy Team.
+Amy Lindholm is the Land and Water Conservation Fund (LWCF) Director with the Washington, DC, Public Policy Team.
 She came to The Wilderness Society from Capitol Hill, where she spent several years with the House Natural Resources Committee until 2011.
 She is happy to put her legislative expertise to work for the protection of habitat, watersheds and outdoor recreation.

 Amy double majored in Government and Environmental Studies at Connecticut College, spending a semester in the temperate rainforests of Vancouver Island, British Columbia and a summer interning for Senator Ted Kennedy in Washington.
 After graduation Amy joined the Environment and Natural Resources Division of the Department of Justice, working on policy and legislation with attorneys, but decided to study public law in graduate school rather than become an attorney herself.
 She missed working on environmental issues directly, though, and went back to DC to work on the Hill in 2006.